Jipsonmv/Logistic-Regression-Project/README.md

 The classification goal is to predict if the client will subscribe to a term deposit.

-The tast is to make the most sense of the data provided by the company.
+The task is to make the most sense of the data provided by the company.
 This includes exploring Bank's Marketing campaign and creating meaningful insigiths from this data.